-A digital publisher called Open Road Integrated Media has launched a series called the “Forbidden Bookshelf,” in order to acquaint the public with books that were vanished or, in one way or another, killed at birth by the government or corporate entities when they were first published.
+A digital publisher called Open Road Integrated Media has launched a series called the “Forbidden Bookshelf,” in order to acquaint the public with books that were vanished or policed by the government or corporate entities when they were first released.

-Mark Crispin Miller, a professor of media studies at New York University, came up with the idea.
-He told Firedoglake in an interview that over the years he had found a lot of books he wanted to assign in his courses were unavailable,” which he said “speaks to certain problems in the book publishing industry.”
+Mark Crispin Miller, an author and a professor of media studies at New York University who came up with the idea, told Firedoglake that over the years he had found that a “lot of books I wanted to assign in my courses have been unavailable,” which “speaks to certain problems in the book publishing industry.”

-While there are “loose criteria” for what books will be included in the series, “they have to offer truths or information that Americans need to know and, of course, they have to be out of print.”
+While there is a “loose criteria” for what books will be rereleased in the series, “they have to offer truths or information that Americans need to know and they also, of course, have to be out of print.”

 “We are especially interested in books that have been demonstrably undone but also books that have been conveniently forgotten,” Miller said.